-But how do we chose?
+But how do you choose?

-The advantages of daily billing is that you have regular income and you can see, on a day-to-day basis, the net effect of your marketing efforts.
+- you can see—on a day-to-day basis—the net effect of your marketing efforts.

 This option is easier to manage than daily recurring payments, but the cost of managing the subscriptions can still be expensive.

 - customers can often manage weekly recurring payments effectively, and

 - they’re therefore unlikely to default on their payments.

 - customers may perceive these weekly payments as higher than they might if the same rate was billed on a monthly or yearly basis (i.e $4 month, or $52 per year).